 My work is concerned with the materials and processes of landscape; both natural and fabricated.
 Land form, surface and space; water; vegetation; light; weather; built structures; habitats (for humans/wildlife); time & change are central elements of my practice as an artist and as a landscape architect.

-Methods of working involve deliberate actions (application of marks, tone and poured paint) and serendipity (allowing the materials to follow their own request).
-Leaving empty, unoccupied space on the canvas or paper offers an opportunity for contemplation; it is the viewers’ task to fill in the gaps, to complete the work.
+Methods of working involve precise actions (application of marks, tone, poured paint, woven stitches) and serendipity – allowing the materials to follow their own request.
+Leaving empty, unoccupied space on the canvas, paper or loom offers an opportunity for contemplation; it is the viewers’ task to fill in the gaps, to complete the work.

-I aspire to make raw, simple pictures in an age of visual stimulation and information overload.
+I aspire to make raw, simple work in an age of visual stimulation and information overload.

 For my brief C.V. click here.